fommil/fpmortals/manuscript/frontmatter.md

 BY-SA 4.0) license.

 All original code snippets in this book are separately [CC0](https://wiki.creativecommons.org/wiki/CC0) licensed, you may use them without restriction.
-Excerpts from `scalaz` and related libraries maintain their license, reproduced in full in the appendix.
+Excerpts from `Scalaz` and related libraries maintain their license, reproduced in full in the appendix.

 The example application `drone-dynamic-agents` is distributed under the terms of